 I hear this one a lot: Americans are always on the go and we never take time to enjoy anything.
 We’re hard workers and are attached to our devices in case work calls or emails.
 The European life is more relaxed, especially in Spain.
 Europeans go out to long lunches and enjoy life and are actually less stressed than Americans.

 According to my professor, the most uncivilized thing a person can do is walk and eat at the same time.
 As someone who likes to eat their croissant on the way to this professor’s class, I was offended.
 And while I’m not totally taking time to savor the croissant, my main purpose is to eat because I’m hungry.

 People will always have ideas and assumptions about how people from other cultures are, but the important thing is to remember that you can never judge someone based off of where they are from.
 While some of these stereotypes annoy me, I have to remember that the best way to deal with them is to change how people perceive Americans through my actions.
-By not being one of the crazy outliers that people think is American culture.
 Go out and meet people from different cultures and start squashing the stereotypes.